Be Part of the Solution

 These convenient bins are a part of the California Statewide Drug Take-Back Program, which was funded by a $3 million grant from the Department of Health Care Services, and—specifically — its Medication Assisted Treatment program aimed at combating the opioid crisis.
 This is a prelude to the statewide bill, Senate Bill 212, which was signed into law by then-Gov. Jerry Brown on Sept.
 30, 2018.
 SB 212 was a years-long effort by the California Product Stewardship Council and its authors, State Sen. Hannah-Beth Jackson and Assembly members Phil Ting and Adam Gray.
 In fact, statistics from up and down the state show that medication bins can result in a significant reduction in opioid deaths when bins are put in place.

-Hosting a bin through this program is easy and free—installation, maintenance, disposal and promotion.
+Hosting a bin through this program is easy and free—installation, maintenance, disposal, and promotion.
 Bins can be placed in pharmacies, hospitals with pharmacies, and law enforcement agencies.
 People disposing of medications in these bins can also remain anonymous—no need to talk to anyone or answer any questions.

 “The take-back bins help by giving the people a place to put their medications so that it doesn’t harm others or the environment,” says Sgt.
 Brian Gunsolley, of the Orange County Sheriff’s Department, Public Affairs and Community Engagement division.
 “There’s lots of medications in circulation out there.
-So we need to have a robust take-back program.”
+So, we need to have a robust take-back program.”

 And best of all, the drugs are ultimately incinerated at a waste-to-energy facility and converted to renewable energy—a win-win.

-For more information, visit medtakebackcalifornia.org/.
+For more information, go to medtakebackcalifornia.org.

 Read more stories about med bins in Orange County.